Intersection Number, Length, and Systole on Compact Hyperbolic Surfaces: Introduction

-The relation between self-intersection number and word length on topological surfaces is also studied in \cite{Chas.Phillips.pair.pants}\cite{Chas.Phillips.punc.torus}\cite{Curt.Moi}.
-A quantity similar to the interaction strength for algebraic intersection number is studied in \cite{Kvol1}\cite{Kvol2}.
+\textbf{Notes and references.} The relation between self-intersection number and word length on topological surfaces is also studied in \cite{Chas.Phillips.pair.pants}\cite{Chas.Phillips.punc.torus}\cite{Curt.Moi}.
+A quantity similar to the interaction strength for algebraic intersection numbers is studied in \cite{Kvol1}\cite{Kvol2}.
 The statistic of the self-intersection number is studied in \cite{lalley.stat} for hyperbolic surfaces and in \cite{chas.lalley.stat} for topological surfaces.
 There are also some results in \cite{Basmj} about the infimum of the length of a closed geodesic when its self-intersection number is fixed.
+Interestingly, $\sys(X)\log(1/\sys(X))$ also appears in the volume of the unit ball of the measured laminations \cite{Herrara.b(X)}.

-\paragraph{Acknowledgments.} I would like to thank Curt T. McMullen for his continuous help, invaluable discussions, and insightful suggestions related to the results of this paper.
+\textbf{Acknowledgements.} I would like to thank Curt T. McMullen for his continuous help, invaluable discussions, and insightful suggestions related to the results of this paper.
 I would also like to thank Yongquan Zhang and Rafael M. Saavedra for their helpful comments.
+Finally, I am grateful to the anonymous referee for a careful reading of the manuscript and for valuable suggestions.